|

 Since its inception the environmental movement has concentrated on problems that confront us all and worked to stop the most egregious forms of global degradation.
 Over the years that dialog has broadened from local issues to global concerns and moved from identifying general problems to suggesting specific solutions.
 Due to these efforts and new legislation, business and industry have slowly found themselves changing their perception of environmental issues from something that they must begrudgingly deal with to something that they must incorporate into every aspect of their activities in order to retain a competitive advantage.
 And now, after decades, being "green" is a must.

-It's our belief that global environmental, human health and social justice issues have reached an opportune inflection point for broad-based change - what some call a "tipping point," and nothing less than our collective future is at stake.
-But in order to succeed solutions will require a concerted effort on the part of governments, backed by the resolve of an informed electorate, and media is the most effective way to stimulate public debate.
+It's our belief that solutions to environmental, human health, economic, human rights and social justice problems are inextricably linked and have reached an opportune inflection point for broad-based change.
+Nothing less than our collective future is at stake.
+But in order to succeed solutions will require a concerted effort on the part of governments backed by the resolve of an informed electorate and grassroots activism, and media is the most effective method available to stimulate that public debate in an interactive and participatory way.

-Documentaries and educational outreach programs offer significant public benefits.
-They are some of the most vital means available to educate the public and disseminate information about issues of general concern.
-Their images can be relied upon to convey powerful messages about human accomplishment and human folly.
-The information they impart advances our culture and increases our shared knowledge.
-They speak to our hearts and minds and remind us of our common heritage, and, ultimately, through the true stories they tell, they bring us together.
-And though the outcomes of media may not always be "measurable" in the traditional sense, the power of media is indisputable - one only has to look at the cost of primetime television advertising or product promotional fees paid to sports stars to gauge its value.
+Documentaries are one of the best means available to disseminate timely information about important issues and engage the public to inspired action.
+Their stories convey powerful messages about human accomplishment and human folly and increase our shared knowledge.
+Films speak to our hearts and minds and ultimately, through the stories they tell, bring us together.
+And though the outcomes of media may not always be "measurable" in the traditional sense, the power of media is indisputable.